18K05C03F/18K05C03F.github.io/_posts/2016-09-15-Blogging-Lesson1.md

 In future lessons, I will be using these strategies to help me with making my website.</td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? </td>
+    <th>What limited my learning?
+Which habits do I need to work on? </th>
   </tr>
   <tr>
     <td>The things which limited my learning include not taking down notes with sufficient detail which resulted in me having to ask questions to people next to me.
 Therefore I need to work on attention to detail which corresponds to the habit of accuracy meaning I need to work on that so I don't have to frequently ask questions.</td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th>What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>Next time I will take more detailed and descriptive notes meaning I can get the work done quicker and more effectively, also I need to be more independent so I don't distract others when asking questions.</td>